Bradfield/algos/recursion/dynamic-programming.md

 make change for any smaller amount.

 Let’s look at how we would fill in a table of minimum coins to use in making change for 11 cents.
-Figure 4 &lt;fig\_dpcoins&gt; illustrates the process.
+Figure 4 illustrates the process.
 We start with one cent.
 The only solution possible is one coin (a penny).
 The next row shows the minimum for one cent and two cents.
 Again, the only solution is two pennies.
 The fifth row is where